ht-sdks/events-sdk-flutter/packages/core/README.md

 ## Plugins + Timeline architecture

-You have complete control over how the events are processed before being uploaded to the Segment API.
+You have complete control over how the events are processed before being uploaded to the Hightouch Events API.

 In order to customise what happens after an event is created, you can create and place various Plugins along the processing pipeline that an event goes through.
 This pipeline is referred to as a Timeline.